HOURS OF OPERATION

-We will be closed on all Statutory Holidays as well as 1 week in the spring, 2 weeks in the summer months and 1 week through christmas and new years.
+We will be closed on all Statutory Holidays as well as 1 week in the spring, 2 weeks in the summer months and 2 weeks through Christmas and new years.
 An effort will be made to help refer and find temporary care for this time.
 No fees will be charged during the providers vacations time. (adequate notice will be given in this regard).

 There will be a 3 week trial period in which either party may end this agreement, for any reason, any fees paid will not be refunded should that occur.

-Monthly fees include all sick days, statutory holidays and vacation time - these are paid days.
+Fees include all sick days, statutory holidays and vacation time - these are paid days.
 Fees are based on booked days not attendance.
 Refunds and credits will not be given for days where your child does not attend.
-Parents agree that all monthly fees (full time and part time attendance) will be paid on the first of each month in advance.
+Parents agree that all fees (full time and part time attendance) will be paid before the first of each month in advance.

 Drop-ins are considered to be an odd day where care is needed.
 Drop-in is not more than 20 hours per week with a minimum of two hours.
-The rate for a drop-in child is $ 6.00 per hour up to $50 per day (per child).
+The rate for a drop-in child is $ 50.00 per hour day (per child).
 A 24-hour notice is required.
 Drop-in care is an unsecured spot and space permitted

 Ultimately it is the responsibility of the Parent to care for their sick child and to help prevent the spread to other children, my family and myself.
 If the child is not feeling well enough to take part in normal activities, they should be home where they are most comfortable.

 To ensure a healthy environment for your children, I focus a great deal on hand washing.
 Antibacterial soap is not used, as this kills or washes away the “good” bacteria as well.
 Toys are washed as needed to ensure a clean play experience.